Argel-Tal/Argel-Tal-Handy-Code/PowerBI/PowerBI publishing guide.md

 ## 08 Post Creation Steps
 1. __If report is new:__
-[Submit a ticket to add the new report to the "list of reports" list in Jira](https://mh4l-ict.atlassian.net/servicedesk/customer/portal/1/group/28/create/93), so clients can select it in "Request changes to a report" tickets.
-The link to the list of fields this request updates is [here](https://diabetesaustralia.atlassian.net/secure/admin/ConfigureCustomField!default.jspa?customFieldId=10213).
+Submit a ticket to add the new report to the "list of reports" list in Jira, so clients can select it in "Request changes to a report" tickets.
 It'll require JIRA admin permissions to access, but it's included here incase anyone asks what they should be updating.

 0. __Provide report users with a change log:__